 If you would like to see more of Tanzania's coral reefs, we can also arrange extensions to Zanzibar and Pemba.

-To experience the best of Africa's marine life and terrestrial wildlife, you can consider joining one of our small group safaris before or after this trip to go in search of The Great Migration.
+To experience the best of Africa's marine life and terrestrial wildlife, you can consider joining one of our private and small group safaris before or after this trip to go in search of The Great Migration.
 The Great Migration brings more than a million grazing wildebeest, plains zebras and Thompsons gazelles into the Serengeti, where we can also hope to see leopards, cheetahs, lions, hyenas, elephants, hippos, buffalo and more in huge abundance.
 This safari also goes in search of tree climbing lions and monkeys of Lake Manyara; and the bountiful wildlife of the Ngorongoro Crater where black rhino are always part of what we hope to see.

 9 Day Itinerary